Responsable Equipe : Emmanuelle Issakidis-Bourguet

 Further on, searching for new protein targets for the numerous plant TRX, proteomic approaches, to which we have participated, revealed more than 100 plastidial targets implicating TRX in many putative new functions.
 Most of them remain to be explored.

-Functional specificities of plastidial TRX as evidenced by in vitro studies are summarized if.
+Functional specificities of plastidial TRXs as evidenced by in vitro studies are summarized in Figure 2

 In planta studies